 Visitors are welcome to join patients for meals in their room, and there are also a variety of visitors’ cafés on the ground floor of the main the Royal Bournemouth Hospital concourse, serving snacks, confectionery and drinks.

-Visiting hours are flexible and family, and friends are welcome at any time before 10 pm.
+Visiting hours are flexible.
+Family and friends are welcome at any time before 10 pm.
 For security reasons, all visitors are required to report to the Dorset Heart Clinic main reception before they are allowed access to any area of the clinic.
 Our patient support team will check with the nursing staff before allowing you to visit a private room.

 If you do not wish to receive visitors, please inform us upon admission.